Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 The CDP allows for implementing various use cases that significantly improve acquisition.

-Firstly, a personalized lead scoring model can be developed directly in the Customer Data Platform.
-Identifying the best prospects that result allows a company to focus on individuals most likely to convert, optimizing marketing efforts and increasing conversion rates.
+First, a customised lead scoring model can be developed directly within the Customer Data Platform.
+Identifying the best prospects then allows the company to focus on the individuals most likely to convert.
+This optimises marketing resources and increases the conversion rate.

 Furthermore, the CDP also allows for calculating a customer score.
 By also identifying the best current customers, a company can create "lookalike" campaigns to target similar prospects, increasing the likelihood of finding new qualified customers.